MdOmerFarooq/python-for-cloud/Oop/oop.md

 s1 = Student( “karan” )
 print( s1.name )
 ```
-*The self parameter is a reference to the current
+Note -- > The self parameter is a reference to the current
 instance of the class, and is used to access variables
 that belongs to the class.